daisy-dotcom/Broken-Karaoke/README.md

 In order to keep track of the songs already guessed by the player a dynamic array will be initilized at the start of the game.
 Its size will correspond to the total number of songs to be guessed based on the level of difficulty chosen.
 The number of the song correctly guessed will be added to the array.
-The dynamic array will be used in the fucntion reload_game to add the already guessed songs to the array and the function play_game to update the array with the song being guessed.
+The dynamic array will be used in the func:tion reload_game to add the already guessed songs to the array and the function play_game to update the array with the song being guessed.

 ### 3. Data Structures for Storing Game Status & File Input/Output